liangzifei/MRH-Net/README.md

 /Transfer_Learning/demo_fastTest_Trans.m
 ```
 ## Exmples results of our vitural histology are shown as the following:
 #### (In our work, the testing conducted on many healthy and shiever mouse brains, while training on healthy mouse brains only.
 This verified the MRH_net could generalise to other than training data itself.
-Additionally, all test subjects in our work are not from training subjects).
+Additionally, no test subject, in our work, is from training subjects).
 >One example shiever mouse virtual myelin result as following:
 #### training on health, testing on both health(top LEFT) and shiever(bottom LEFT) strain.
 The right is real histology obtained from staining.